 Here are wise ways to plan for high school courses for the fall: Combining Credits.

-Advising season has begun!
-I have served for 18 years as an academic advisor for homeschooled high schoolers.
+I served for 18 years as an academic advisor for homeschooled high schoolers.
 Today I would like to share one of my experiences (names and identifying information changed, of course).

 Some years past, I met with a homeschool senior and her mother.
 She had chosen wisely with her high school credits over the high school years.
 For her 12th grade year, she only had an elective history and language arts to complete- she could fill out her requirements with courses within her interest areas.